katnoria/cifar10-classifiers/README.md

 The objectives are to show how to:

 - create a simple classifier using CNNs
-- track experiments
+- track experiments using Comet.ml, WandB
-- use hyperparameter tuning frameworks
+- use hyperparameter tuning frameworks such as Keras-Tuner, Optuna, Ray Tune

 # Frameworks